 As well as training on the job, you will be expected to write 2 assignments of 5000 words, therefore commitment and time management is key.

 We recognise that not all applicants will have worked in schools before, we can support you to gain some experience before you make your big decision.
-Presently we are unable to do this due to risk assessments.
 However, we would still encourage you to apply.

 Fees and financial support

 The course fees for UK students in 2023 to 2024 are £9,250.

 London District East SCITT was previously known as ELASCITT, we are now part of the London District East Teaching School Hub.
 We were rated Outstanding in October 2017 and our employment rate is 100%.
 We have excellent Partnerships across our trust and with other schools in our Teaching School Hub.
 Our training is up to date with evidence based research and delivered by Specialists in their field, majority of whom are Senior Leaders in their school and still teaching.
 We are a small provider with excellent relationships and communication and therefore can provide all the support necessary to ensure that you complete the course successfully.